snap2phil/home-assistant-tuya-custom/README.md

 This code Home Assistanmt Core pull request and to allow quick additon of more devices.

-This was originally a fork of jsmeyers/home-assistant-tuya-custom (https://github.com/jsmeyers/home-assistant-tuya-custom) but since 06/May/2023 I started it from scratch using the original TUYA folder from HomeAssistant/Core
+This is a fork of lasry1/home-assistant-tuya-custom (https://github.com/lasry1/home-assistant-tuya-custom).
+To get the newest version I got the actual tuya components from HomeAssistant/Core Pull request Add support for tuya ggq irrigator #115604 (https://github.com/home-assistant/core/pull/115604).
+So this rep has the latest tuya version with QR code login (no IoT account needed anymore) and the GQQ support.

-This adds 2 different water irrigation valves named ‘GGQ’ (Diivoo dual zone irrigation kit) and ‘SFKZQ’ (Johgee single valve)
+This adds 2 different water irrigation valves named ‘GGQ’ (Diivoo dual zone irrigation kit).

 To add this repo as a custom component in home assistant: